 But before you head to the fridge to get your cheese fix, some cheeses are more suitable for a Low-Carb diet than others.
 And it all depends on the type of cheese, how it’s made, and how long it’s aged.

 Most Low-Carb dieters intentionally eat higher amounts of protein.
-And if you want some cheese to help you hit your daily protein goal, there’s one cheese that’s better than all the rest...Parmesan cheese.
+And if you want some healthy cheese options to help you hit your daily protein goal, there’s one cheese that’s better than all the rest...Parmesan cheese.
 It contains about 10 grams of protein per ounce.
 One ounce of Parmesan cheese will also add about 100 calories to your total daily calories.